 Sprinkle cherries with the remaining 4 Tbsp Bahlsen Waffelten Milk Chocolate “cookie dust”.

-While cake chills make cupcake apples.
+While the cake chills make cupcake apples.

 I used a can of dark fudge frosting so there would be some depth to the basket to cover the cream cheese.